convoyinc/apollo-cache-hermes/docs/Architecture.md

 3. Verify that the query is satisfied by the cache.  _The naive approach is to walk the selection set(s) expressed by the query; it's probably good enough for now_.

-4. Return the query root, or view on top of it via (3).
+4. Return the query root, or view on top of it via (2).

-Generally, when reading, we want to return whatever data we have, as well as a status indicating whether the query was completely satisfying.
+Generally, when reading, we want to return whatever data we have, as well as a status indicating whether the query was completely satisfied.
 The caller can determine what to do if not satisfied.

 See [`operations/read`](../src/operations/read.ts) for specific implementation details.